nashatfarajat/crossrealms-blockshield-project/Task4/README.md

 ## Files
 - `pcap parsing & building a model.ipynb` – Notebook containing feature extraction, labeling, and AI engine training.
+- `pcap Model (oversampled data).ipynb` – Notebook demonstrating SMOTE oversampling applied to handle class imbalance.
 - `Parsing Honeypot Traffic and Developing the AI Engine - report.pdf` – Detailed project report including methodology, results, and conclusions.

+## Update
+- In addition to the original workflow, SMOTE oversampling was also applied to the training set in a separate experiment to handle class imbalance, allowing the Random Forest model to be trained on balanced data.